-Each day they need..
+Each day they need,

-♦ diary filled out and signed each day (please sign this at home only if your child has completed it .
-A note is needed if work wasn't able to be be completed I know how busy families can be.)
+♦ Diary filled out and signed each day (please sign this at home only if your child has completed it .
+A note is needed if work wasn't able to be completed, I know how busy families can be.)

-- reading log filled out (students need to do this, please resist the temptation to fill it out for them and they also need to keep a running total of days read) - ♦ drink bottle with water (please no cordial or flavoured water) - ♦ sharp lead pencil or pen if on pen trial/ licence (students should get into the habit of sharpening pencils at home) - ♦ any home work completed (which may have been set) - ♦ an accelerated reading book/ novel
+- ♦ Reading log filled out (students need to do this, please resist the temptation to fill it out for them and they also need to keep a running total of days read) - ♦ Drink bottle with water (please no cordial or flavoured water) - ♦ Sharp lead pencil or pen if on pen trial/licence (students should get into the habit of sharpening pencils at home) - ♦ Any home work completed (which may have been set) - ♦ An accelerated reader or box levelled book/novel